Manufacturers Turning to 'Talent on Tap' Model to Fill Skills Gaps

 For example, in its role as lead logistics provider, Penske worked with a large U.S. car manufacturer to carry out a major overhaul of their logistics operations.
 The project included network design optimization, carrier and premium freight management, IT system integration, and finance management.
 Penske's team of associates, which is trained in Six Sigma practices, helped the manufacturer streamline operations and maintain a more centralized logistics network.

 The robustness of a 3PL's recruitment practices is another important consideration.
 To maintain a rich pool of talent, hiring programs need to cast a wide net.
-"We use a broad array of recruitment strategies that encompasses universities and hiring from the military to make sure that we have the right technical talent and leadership skills," says Stoicheff.
+Using a broad array of recruitment strategies that encompasses universities and hiring from the military is one strategy to recruit the right technical talent and leadership skills.

 Leave the Heavy Lifting to a 3PL Provider